radwankakar/infrastructure/docs/how-we-work/private-ca.md

 ## Importing Private CA For Use in Terraform

-Terraform supports importing a aws_acmpca_certificate_authority resource as a datatype by its arn.
+Terraform supports importing a aws_acmpca_certificate_authority resource as a datatype by its arn, if needed to be used in a different terraform stack.
 An example of this is below:

 ```
 data "aws_acmpca_certificate_authority" "example" {